The Princess Without Parents

 She did her best to maintain her composure, to present herself with grace and dignity befitting a princess.

 Before her stood Duchess Yuli of Bahharis, the desert kingdom to the west.
-Tall and silver-haired, the duchess carried herself with the kind of grace only earned by surviving storms.
-Today’s visit was a formality, a renewal of goodwill before discussing trade.
+Tall, with long silver hair bound in a ponytail, she wore not a soft gown but trousers and a tunic of cool blue silk, bearing the crest of Bahharis’s generals at her throat.
+The duchess carried herself with a grace forged through storms survived.
+Today’s visit was a mere formality, a renewal of goodwill before matters of trade.

-"You resemble your mother more with each passing year," Yuli said, her tone soft but assessing.
-"And your father’s kindness—yes, that too.
-I had my doubts about Peridotia’s future, but seeing you now… I am reassured."
+“You resemble your mother more with each passing year,” Yuli said.
+“And your father’s kindness—yes, that too.
+I had my doubts about Peridotia’s future, but seeing you now . . .
+I am reassured.”

 “That is kind of you to say, Duchess Yuli,” she said with a practiced smile.
 “I am doing my best to honor their legacy.”

 Yuli gave a solemn nod.
-“Your parents built this kingdom into something strong and wise.
+“Your parents built this kingdom into a place strong and wise.
 I’ve no doubt you will grow into that strength.”

 Charlotte nodded, but her stiff smile showed her doubt inside.